 Vietnam.vn - Nền tảng quảng bá Việt Nam

-City in Vietnam: Pleiku 'lucky to have you, life is still lovely'
+Cities in Vietnam: Pleiku - 'Thank goodness you're here, life is still lovely'

-There is a beauty of a highland city that only poetry and music can express.
-I have also had the opportunity to visit many cities, in my country and abroad.
-Each city has its own style, its own title, and welcomes visitors from afar in accordance with its own identity with its own slogans.
+There is a beauty to this highland city that only poetry and music can fully express.
+I have also had the opportunity to visit many cities, both in my own country and abroad.
+Each city displays its own unique style, has its own reputation, and welcomes visitors from afar in its own distinct way with its own slogans.
 Pleiku is no exception.

-But why, when coming to Pleiku, do tourists have a strange feeling?
-It seems that this city is "cold" on the outside, but warm on the inside.
-Not aggressive, not offering attractive features, but Pleiku is like a gentle, quiet girl, gently taking tourists from one surprise to another.
-That is the way of a friendly city.
+But why do visitors to Pleiku have such a strange feeling?
+It seems that the city is "cold" on the outside, but warm and inviting on the inside.
+It's not pushy, it doesn't flaunt its unique attractions, but Pleiku is like a gentle, quiet girl, subtly leading visitors from one surprise to another.
+That's the essence of a friendly city.

 Một góc thành phố Pleiku nhìn từ trên cao